Article

 The importance of tracking price sensitivity

 Dramatic price increases have left shoppers feeling uncertain especially as the price of groceries and fuel continues to climb.
 As a result, consumers are increasingly reporting spending cutbacks.
+But not necessarily in all categories.
+For example, more than one in four consumers still plan to spend their surplus budget on travel.

 Sentiment about inflation is also causing a realignment in brand loyalties, as consumers are increasingly using rewards and loyalty programs to ease the burdens of inflation.
 This is especially true at the pump as gasoline prices reach near-high levels.
 These shifting sentiments and buying habits have left brands re-examining their tactics as they are faced with the question, “what will happen if we raise our prices?”